bonillawafers/team-challenge/team-challenge-app/README.md

 ##### Which team members were responsible for which features? #####
 > Marissa: email and birthdate
-Aisha: Password and form submit
+Aisha: Password and name field
 Nick: Submit button
 Alex: Reset